Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Method

 \subsection{Cross-Entity Attention}

-Methods manipulating the network's internal representations have recently shown great promise for performing text-guided image and video editing~\cite{hertz2022prompt,tumanyan2023plug,cao2023masactrl,wu2023tune,geyer2023tokenflow}.
-In particular, Cao \etal~\cite{cao2023masactrl} have demonstrated that Query features in the self-attention layers play a pivotal role in modifying the structure of the generated image, showing that non-rigid manipulations can be obtained by querying fixed Keys and Values.
-Similarly, Wu \etal~\cite{wu2023tune} keep $f_K$ and $f_V$ frozen while finetuning spatio-temporal attention blocks for creating temporally-consistent videos.
-Inspired by these 2D techniques, we demonstrate that we can modify pretrained self-attention layers, located within transformer-based diffusion models, to incorporate structural priors from a conditional guidance shape.

-We modify the self-attention layers by introducing our \emph{Cross-Entity Attention} mechanism, that allows for latent vectors originating from multiple entities (\emph{i.e.} 3D shapes) to interact.
+Next we introduce the \emph{Cross-Entity Attention} mechanism, our core technical contribution, illustrated in Figure \ref{fig:architecture_detailed}.
+This mechanism modifies self-attention layers located within transformer-based diffusion models, allowing for latent vectors originating from multiple entities (\emph{i.e.} 3D shapes) to interact.
 The input to our Cross-Entity Attention block is a pair of latent vectors $(\mathbf{z},\mathbf{c})$, where $\mathbf{z}$ denotes a noised latent code and $\mathbf{c}$ denotes a conditional latent that encodes structural information we would like to add to the original network.
 In our setting, the original network is a transformer based diffusion model, pretrained on millions of 3D assets.

 As we are interested in preserving the capabilities of the original network, we first apply the \emph{zero-convolution} operator $\mathcal{Z}$ to $\mathbf{c}$.
 This is a 1 × 1 convolution layer with both weight and bias initialized to zeros, which was recently proposed for adding control to pretrained image diffusion models in ControlNet~\cite{zhang2023adding}.
 Due to its zero initialization, it ensures that the network will not be effected by the conditional latent code when training (or finetuning) begins.